-The first thing that became apparent about this experiment isn’t that it just wasn’t that challenging.
-At first.
+The first thing that became apparent about the experiment was that it just wasn’t that challenging…at first.

 After realizing that complimenting three strangers a day for a month wasn’t that difficult a thing to do, I had admittedly written off my own project after the first week.
 As a result, I did not put in as much effort or creativity as I probably should have.

 I knew I would finish the project, that I’d have some kind of takeaway, and plenty to write about.
 But I still had quickly chalked up 90 Compliments as only something that would be a great precursor or warm up for someone who found 90 Strangers extremely difficult.

 That said, towards the end of the month I started to re-gain interest in my own project as I tried to push myself beyond the low-hanging compliment fruit of “I like your shirt”, “Great job with X”, and so on.
 I had failed to see in the beginning how much possibility there was with complimenting people and making them feel good.
 This upswing of optimism has made me consider about continuing or re-doing the experiment someday simply for the sake of doing so.

 Like last time, I kept track of the data—the details of all 90 compliments, age, gender, demographic, location, relationship to me, and whether or not a conversation ensued—in a spreadsheet which is available here as a PDF: